justinwoo/purescript-home-run-ball/README.md

 [![Build Status](https://travis-ci.org/justinwoo/purescript-home-run-ball.svg)](https://travis-ci.org/justinwoo/purescript-home-run-ball)

-A library for applying a row of rules for validation on any values, returning the original data with the rules applied or a list of the ruled that failed.
+A library for applying a row of rules for validation on any values, returning the original data with the rules applied or a list of the rules that failed.

 ![](http://i.imgur.com/VOYNDVW.png)